Praveen290192/DataStructures-Algorithms/Project1/P6_Explanation.md

-For Union and Intersection looping over each node is done so the Complexity should be O(m+n)
+For Union and Intersection looping over each node is done so the Complexity should be O(m+n) where m is length of first list and n is length of second list